awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 ## Taking Manual Snapshots<a name="es-managedomains-snapshot-create"></a>

-Snapshots are not instantaneous; they take some time to complete\.
-While a snapshot is in\-progress, you can still index documents and make other requests to the cluster, but new documents \(and updates to existing documents\) aren't included in the snapshot\.
-The snapshot includes indices as they existed at the moment you initiated the snapshot\.
+Snapshots are not instantaneous; they take time to complete and do not represent perfect point\-in\-time views of the cluster\.
+While a snapshot is in\-progress, you can still index documents and make other requests to the cluster, but new documents \(and updates to existing documents\) generally aren't included in the snapshot\.
+The snapshot includes primary shards as they existed when Elasticsearch initiated the snapshot\.
+Depending on the size of your snapshot thread pool, different shards might be included in the snapshot at slightly different times\.

 Elasticsearch snapshots are incremental, meaning that they only store data that has changed since the last successful snapshot\.
 This incremental nature means that the difference in disk usage between frequent and infreqent snapshots is often minimal\.
 In other words, taking hourly snapshots for a week \(for a total of 168 snapshots\) might not use much more disk space than taking a single snapshot at the end of the week\.
 Also, the more frequently you take snapshots, the less time they take to complete\.
 Some Elasticsearch users take snapshots as often as every half hour\.